pottendo/vice-mapper/README.md

 $ patch -p0 < vice-mapper.patch

-Vice features a screenshot hotkey by default `Alt-Shift-F12' already, but I found it to be a bit unhandy during gaming.
-And the mapper naming convention is not (yet) followed.
+Vice features a screenshot hotkey by default `Alt-Shift-F12' already, but I found it to be a bit unhandy during gaming; and the mapper naming convention is not (yet) followed.

 Usage: